-Proof of service on form MC-040.
-Page 2 of Notice of Change of Address (form MC-040) is an optional proof of service.
-Currently, this proof-of-service page addresses only proof of service by first-class mail.
-The 2012 invitation to comment noted that there are many other permissible methods of service, including electronic service, and there are other, more recent stand alone proof-of-service forms designed to accommodate these other methods of service (see, for example, Proof of Service-Civil (form POS-040)).
-The committee specifically sought input on whether the optional proof of service on page 2 of form MC-040 should be deleted.
+Proof of service on form MC-040

+Page 2 of Notice of Change of Address (form MC-040) is an optional proof of service.2 Currently, this proof-of-service page addresses only proof of service by first-class mail.
+There are many other permissible methods of service, including electronic service, and there are other, more recent stand-alone proof-of-service forms designed to accommodate these other methods of service (see, for example, Proof of Service-Civil (form POS-040)).
+As indicated below, the committees would appreciate comments on whether the proof of service on page 2 of form MC-040 should be deleted in favor of using the appropriate stand-alone proof of service or whether page 2 of form MC-040 should be updated to encompass other methods of service.